 I can’t find any paper, wanna screw?

-And like Solange before her Craig’s Bond can’t be bothered.
+And as with Solange before her, Craig’s Bond can’t be bothered.

 Eh, too bad, she wasn’t a half bad bit of crumpet.